ipistsov/gpt4-pdf-chatbot-langchain/README.md

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

+2. Run the script
+- `npm run ingest`  to 'ingest' and embed your PDF docs (make sure all PDFs are in the DOCS folder)
-2. Run the script `npm run ingest` to 'ingest' and embed your docs.
-If you run into errors troubleshoot below.
+- `npm run ingest-web`  to 'ingest' and embed your WEB docs (make sure to specify the html address at ingest-web.ts) If you run into errors troubleshoot below.

 3. Check Pinecone dashboard to verify your namespace and vectors have been added.

 ## Run the app

-Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `npm run dev` to launch the local dev environment, and then type a question in the chat interface.
+Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app
+`npm run dev`
+to launch the local dev environment, and then type a question in the chat interface.

 ## Troubleshooting